Spend a day in Bluffton, Indiana

 I picked two trails to enjoy – both of which took me near the highlights of the park, so a perfect combination to get to see just about everything this state park has to offer.

 Trail 1 is a must-do if you are visiting Oubache State Park.
-It’s really more of an easy walk than a trail as it’s a flat 1-mile loop around a large enclosure where the state houses its small herd of Bison.
+It’s really more of an easy walk than a trail as it’s a flat 1-mile loop around a large enclosure where the park houses its small herd of Bison.
 The trail is gravel, so not terribly stroller friendly, but such an easy walk that small children could manage it.
 I got a kick out of seeing the Bison pretty close, but my pup wasn’t at all interested!

-Related Post: Visit Your State Park
+💥 Related Post: Visit Your State Park

 Near the entrance to this trail was also a fire tower – the only one remaining in Northern Indiana.
 Thanks to the informative sign, I learned a bit about how these were used years ago to spot fires from a distance.
 I decided against climbing to the top and just enjoyed the views from the ground!